williamjackson314/CS_570_Assignment_5/Main_Program/README.md

 * How do I return an error to the client?
 * How do I run both the client and server on the same machine?
 * What val should I write to the 'success' field for the various types?
+* How do I specify what port/ip to run the server at in the client?
+* How do I initialize the file table?